VaibhavJoshi14/distributed-systems/2 - raft/README.txt

-Run each of the nodes (nodei.py for i in [0..4]) from a terminal in the same directory as the node python files.
+Run each of the nodes (nodei.py for i in [0..4]) from terminals in the same directory as the node python files.

 For a fresh start of raft nodes, delete the files inside logs_node_i for each i, but do not delete the directories.